Reductions In Federal Funding For Health Law Navigators Cut Unevenly

 Despite all of the efforts in Congress to repeal and replace the Affordable Care Act this year, it remains the law of the land.
 People can start signing up for health insurance for 2018 starting Nov.
 1. But the landscape for the law has changed a lot.

 Take navigators, for instance.
 Those are specially trained people who help consumers sign up for coverage.
-In August, the Centers for Medicare and Medicaid Services cut funding for navigators by 41 percent.
+In August, the Centers for Medicare & Medicaid Services cut funding for navigators by 41 percent.

 But the effects vary.
 For some groups and some states, the cuts go deeper while others will have almost as much money as they did before.